A voice-driven daily document

 Works on Mac and iOS.
 Your voice never leaves your device.
 No account required.

-SpeakWith for Mac in live dictation: spoken words appearing as transcribed lines beneath a live waveform.
+SpeakWith for Mac in live dictation: spoken words landing as transcribed lines under a live waveform, ready to type into another app.

-Speak, and watch the thought land as text before it slips away.
+Speak, and watch the subtitles for your thoughts take shape before the idea slips away.

 Two apps, one voice